rcgenova/docker-riak-quickstart/README.md

 ### Networking

 Docker uses Bridge/NAT networking & virtual IPs by default.
 This is acceptable for a development environment where all containers reside on the same host.
 Distributed systems running in production environments, however, require multiple physical hosts for independence of failure and fault tolerance.
 Bridge/NAT networking is incompatible with distributed systems due to the fact that internal IPs are not directly addressable outside of the context of their parent host.
-The only viable production configuration, therefore, is to run each node/container on a dedicated host and expose the host's networking directly to it (using the --net=host option).
+The only viable production configuration, therefore, is to run each node/container on a dedicated host and expose the host's networking directly to it (using the --net=host option at runtime).
 Cumbersome and complicated workarounds that have the potential to enable multiple containers per host in production are outside of the scope of this guide (for now).

 ## Get the image